aggregat4/dendriform/JOURNAL.md

 The [original LOGOOT paper](https://hal.inria.fr/inria-00432368/document) is more or less readably, I just had some trouble grasping the identifiers.
 This was a bit more practically explained in a [JavaScript logoot implementation](https://github.com/usecanvas/logoot-js).

-This means that we need a new eventlog that is also (like the others) segmented by treenodeid, the node references is the parent node.
+This means that we need a new eventlog that is also (like the others) segmented by treenodeid, the node reference is the parent node.
 For each node the sum of its events represents a logoot list of its children.

 In the eventlog we store events with the payload (op, pos, nodeId): 'op' signifies whether this is an INSERT or DELETE operation, 'pos' is the logoot identifier denoting its position in the list and 'nodeId' is the child node in the list.